-Corporate Governance and Compensation Committee
+Compensation and Corporate Governance Committee

-The Corporation's executive compensation program is administered by the Board and the Corporation's Corporate Governance and Compensation Committee.
-Currently, and during the year ended December 31, 2019, the Corporate Governance and Compensation Committee was comprised of Dr. Jivraj Kabir (Chairman), James F. Dinning, Willard Yuill, Robert Espey and Jennie Moushos, all of whom are independent within the meaning of National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101").
-All of the members of the Corporate Governance and Compensation Committee have direct experience that is relevant to their responsibilities regarding the executive compensation of the Corporation.
+The Corporation's executive compensation program is administered by the Board and the Corporation's Compensation and Corporate Governance Committee.
+Currently, and during the year ended December 31, 2020, the Compensation and Corporate Governance Committee was comprised of Dr. Jivraj Kabir (Chairman), James F. Dinning, Willard Yuill, Robert Espey and Jennie Moushos, all of whom are independent within the meaning of National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101").
+Mr. Espey is not standing for re-election as a director, so the Compensation and Corporate Governance Committee will need to be reconstituted after the Meeting.

-All of the members of the Corporate Governance and Compensation Committee have extensive managerial and executive experience dealing with employee performance and compensation.
+All of the members of the Compensation and Corporate Governance Committee have direct experience that is relevant to their responsibilities regarding the executive compensation of the Corporation.
+The members have extensive managerial and executive experience dealing with employee performance and compensation.
 Each member has worked in excess of 25 years across various industries, and in a number of different roles.
 Each member has knowledge of relevant compensation practices and trends.
 Given their wealth of experience and the resources available to them, they are well positioned to make decisions with respect to the Corporation's compensation policies and practices.

-Corporate Governance and Compensation Committee Charter
+Compensation and Corporate Governance Committee Charter

-The Corporate Governance and Compensation Committee's mandate, as set out in its charter, includes, among other things: (a) establishing an overall compensation policy for the Corporation and monitoring its implementation, with special attention devoted to the senior officers of the Corporation, including the "Named Executive Officers" who are identified in the Summary Compensation Table below; (b) reviewing and making recommendations to the Board periodically regarding the Corporation's remuneration and compensation policies, including short and long-term incentive compensation plans and equity-based plans, bonus plans, pension plans, executive stock option plans and grants and benefit plans (including the group life and health program); and (c) reviewing and approving periodically all compensation arrangements with the CEO and the CFO.
-The Corporate Governance and Compensation Committee meets at least once annually to fulfill its mandate.
+The Compensation and Corporate Governance Committee's mandate, as set out in its charter, includes, among other things: (a) establishing an overall compensation policy for the Corporation and monitoring its implementation, with special attention devoted to the senior officers of the Corporation, including the "Named Executive Officers" who are identified in the Summary Compensation Table below; (b) reviewing and making recommendations to the Board periodically regarding the Corporation's remuneration and compensation policies, including short and long-term incentive compensation plans and equity-based plans, bonus plans, pension plans, executive stock option plans and grants and benefit plans (including the group life and health program); and (c) reviewing and approving periodically all compensation arrangements with the CEO and the CFO.
+The Compensation and Corporate Governance Committee meets at least once annually to fulfill its mandate.

-In making compensation recommendations, the Corporate Governance and Compensation Committee considers each executive's performance and other relevant factors, including the scope of each executive's position and responsibilities, the achievement of corporate goals, the current business environment and anticipated changes, and executive retention and recruitment considerations.
-The Corporate Governance and Compensation Committee also relies upon comparisons to other TSXV-listed companies with similar market capitalization in making compensation decisions.
+In making compensation recommendations, the Compensation and Corporate Governance Committee considers each executive's performance and other relevant factors, including the scope of each executive's position and responsibilities, the achievement of corporate goals, the current business environment and anticipated changes, and executive retention and recruitment considerations.
+The Compensation and Corporate Governance Committee also relies upon comparisons to other TSXV-listed companies with similar market capitalization in making compensation decisions.
 Please refer to "Compensation Discussion and Analysis" above for a discussion of the Corporation's compensation program.

-In fulfilling this mandate, the Corporate Governance and Compensation Committee:
+In fulfilling this mandate, the Compensation and Corporate Governance Committee:

-- periodically reviews the assessment of the performance of senior officers as provided to the committee by the Chief Executive Officer; - establishes an overall compensation policy for the Corporation and monitor its implementation, with special attention devoted to the executive group; - reviews and makes recommendations to the Board regarding the Corporation's remuneration and compensation policies, including short and long-term incentive compensation plans and equity- based plans, bonus plans, pension plans, executive stock option plans and grants and benefit plans (including the group life and health program); and - reviews and approves all compensation arrangements with the senior executives of the Corporation.
+- periodically reviews the assessment of the performance of senior officers as provided to the committee by the Chief Executive Officer; - establishes an overall compensation policy for the Corporation and monitor its implementation, with special attention devoted to the executive group; - reviews and makes recommendations to the Board regarding the Corporation's remuneration and compensation policies, including short and long-term incentive compensation plans and equity- based plans, bonus plans, pension plans, executive stock option plans and grants and benefit plans (including the group life and health program); and

+• reviews and approves all compensation arrangements with the senior executives of the Corporation.